 Our injury epidemiologists focus on defining the nature and magnitude of injuries across populations.
 They develop accurate estimates of the severity of hazards, define risk factors for injury, and provide tools (such as surveillance systems) for identifying hazards and evaluating the effectiveness of interventions.
-CIRP's epidemiology training program offers undergraduate and graduate students the opportunity to participate in pediatric injury research projects.
+CIRP's epidemiology and biostatistics training program offers undergraduate and graduate students the opportunity to participate in pediatric injury research projects.

 Epidemiological investigations are underway at CIRP related to the prevention of motor vehicle crashes and resulting injuries and to understanding the incidence and management of pediatric concussions.
 Our research focuses on: